The 2026 Six Meter International Radio Klub (SMIRK) Contest information is as follows:

 El Paso, TX 79904 USA

 Please include your name, address, grid locator, and email address.
 You will soon receive, by return mail, a certificate bearing your SMIRK number.
-This will make you a Life Member of the Six Meter International Radio Klub (SMIRK) the largest and oldest Six Meter activity promotion organization in the World.
+This will make you a Life Member of the Six Meter International Radio Klub (SMIRK), the largest and oldest Six Meter activity promotion organization in the World.

 SMIRK recognizes the value and utility of the DX Window from 50.100 to 50.125.
-Therefore, NO use should be made of frequencies in that range by SMIRK contest participants in the continental US (Call Areas 1 thru 0) or lower tier Canadian call areas, except when working or calling foreign stations outside of these areas.
+Therefore, NO use should be made of frequencies in that range by SMIRK contest participants in the continental US (Call Areas 0 thru 9) or lower tier Canadian call areas, except when working or calling foreign stations outside of these areas.
 KH6, KL7, VE8 and VO, for example, count as foreign, for this purpose.
 So, contacts with these and similar areas MAY be worked in the DX Window and counted for SMIRK Contest points.

 With regard to the 50.125 MHz calling frequency, unfortunately it is abused all too frequently by too many six meter operators.
 While there is no SMIRK Contest rule prohibiting the use of 125, it is asked that it be used intelligently, giving others a chance to use it as well.
 If there are stations on it already, move up the band to call CQ.
 Of course, on any frequency, you should ask first if the frequency is occupied before calling.
 If you don't hear anyone on 125, use it to attract attention.
 This is especially beneficial if the band does not appear to open.
 But, if you begin to make contacts on the calling frequency, don't hog it.
-After the second or third Q, announce that you are QSYing up to 50.xxx.
+After the second or third QSO, announce that you are QSY-ing up to 50.xxx.
 Most of the stations waiting to work you will follow you up to the new frequency.
-The higher power stations with larger antennas have less need to use 125 to attract attention, and can often generate pile-ups quite a way up in the band.
+The higher power stations with larger antennas have less need to use 125 to attract attention and can often generate pile-ups quite a way up in the band.

 SMIRK members as well as non-SMIRK members are invited to take part in this fun contest.
 Why not give it a try?